 It’s everyone’s favourite guilty pleasure snack: good ol’ fried chicken.
 Reach the greasy heavens with this grand list of the best.

-There’s nothing better than comfort food, whether it’s a Monday, midweek or the weekend.
-And while it’s sad news that Bjorn Shen’s Bird Bird will be closing shop soon because besides cakes and sweet treats, we love to treat ourselves to some fried chicken occasionally.
-Still, life goes on, and with this list, we best believe that fried chicken treats going to be a lot more than “once in a while”!
+There’s nothing better than comfort food, whether it’s a Monday, mid-week or the weekend.
+We’re not talking about cakes and sweet treats, though.
+Ditch the utensils and table manners ‘cos we’re craving for juicy, perfectly fried chicken.
+We admit, we love the occasional junk food treat, and with this list, you’d best believe that fried chicken indulgences will be a lot more than “once in a while”!

 Chix Hot Chicken

 Need your fix of spicy hot Nashville chicken?
-You don’t have to make no plane trip because you can ‘em right here in Arab Street.
-This newly opened chicken shop serves up the famous Nashville fried chicken which is sprinkled with the world’s spiciest peppers.
-If you can’t take the heat, settle for the original buttermilk fried chicken with their New Orleans-inspired Soul Spice mix.
+You don’t have to make a plane trip because you can have it right here in Bugis.
+This chicken shop serves the famous fried chicken, which is sprinkled with the world’s spiciest peppers.
+Can’t take the heat?
+Cool yourself down with creamy milkshakes that come in local flavours like gula melaka and Milo.

-Taking over the place where Artistry used to be, we’re not complaining about Earlybird settling in the space.
-If you’re over the chicken and waffles craze, here’s another to get on: chicken and pancakes – drizzled with chilli maple syrup.
-The cafe is also bird-themed so you can expect a bevy of chicken and egg dishes.
+Taking over the space where Artistry used to be, Earlybird has settled in nicely, welcoming a good crowd of cafe-hoppers.
+If you’re over the chicken and waffles craze, here’s another to get on: chicken and pancakes.
+This delish dish comes drizzled with chilli maple syrup for an added kick.
+The cafe is also bird-themed, so you can expect a bevy of chicken and egg dishes.
 In other words, perfect brunch grub.

 Earlybird, 17 Jalan Pinang, Singapore 199149

-Now soaring amongst the elite establishments of MBS is The Bird Southern Table & Bar where you get indulge in tried-and-tested renditions of chicken & waffles, shrimp & grits, buttermilk biscuits and other kitchen comforts from the South.
+Soaring amongst the elite establishments of MBS is Yardbird Southern Table & Bar.
+Famed for its Chicken ‘n’ Watermelon ‘n’ Waffles, which is made with a 100-year-old family recipe, the kitchen also whips up tried-and-tested renditions of shrimp and grits, buttermilk biscuits and other comfort foods from the American South.

-This Texan fried chicken chain sure made a good decision when they picked chicken-crazy Singapore to be an overseas chain.
-With a handful of delicious flavours – garlic parmesan and atomic buffalo wings – there’s going to be something for everyone on that menu.
+This Texan fried chicken chain sure made a good decision when it picked chicken-crazy Singapore to be an overseas chain.
+With a handful of delicious flavours – including garlic parmesan and atomic buffalo wings – there’s going to be something for everyone on that menu.

 Wingstop, various locations.